mennaelalfy/TechnicalTask-MennaElalfy/README.md

 ### Steps
 1. Clone the repository.
 2. Open the Command Line from repository's root directory.
-3. Run the following command to initialize NightwatchJS: `npm init nightwatch`
-4. To complete setting up options showed in cmd, follow guidance in https://nightwatchjs.org/
+3. Run the following command to initialize NightwatchJS: `npm init nightwatch` and follow guidance in https://nightwatchjs.org/
 5. Run **homepageTest** by running the command: `npx nightwatch UI-tests/homepageTest.js`
 6. HTML report having the test cases results will be generated in the following directory: `tests_output\nightwatch-html-report`
 7. Run **LinkedInHomeTest** by running the command: `npx nightwatch UI-tests/LinkedInHomeTest.js`